Autocar India

 India’s first flex-fuel car: Here’s what we know

 Speaking at an event in Nagpur, Maharashtra, on May 23, 2026, Gadkari stated that the upcoming car by Maruti Suzuki will be capable of running on 100 percent ethanol (E100).
-The Minister also mentioned that there are 12 companies have such flex-fuel vehicles, including Mahindra, Tata Motors and Toyota.
+The minister also mentioned that 12 companies have such flex-fuel vehicles, including Mahindra, Tata Motors and Toyota.
 “Vehicles with such flex-fuel engines are going to be introduced on a large scale soon.
 On the occasion of Environment Day this year, there is a programme in Delhi where Maruti Suzuki will launch vehicles running 100 percent on ethanol.”
-Gadkari also stated his personal Toyota Innova has been running on bioethanol for the past 1.5 years.
+Gadkari also stated that his personal Toyota Innova has been running on bioethanol for the past 1.5 years.

 During a discussion with the Society of Indian Automobile Manufacturers (SIAM), Gadkari had communicated some of the benefits of switching from fossil fuels to biofuels.
-According to the Minister, doing so will help India become more self-reliant, lower pollution, reduce the country's annual fossil fuel imports, and provide consumers with cheaper fuel options, all while supporting farmers.
+According to the minister, doing so will help India become more self-reliant, lower pollution, reduce the country’s annual fossil fuel imports and provide consumers with cheaper fuel options, all while supporting farmers.

-While Maruti Suzuki is yet to disclose details on its upcoming models, they could include the production-spec versions of the WagonR flex fuel and Fronx flex fuel.
-The prototype of flex-fuel WagonR was first showcased at the Bharat Mobility show in Delhi in February 2024, while the Fronx flex-fuel prototype made its appearance at the 2025 Japan Mobility Show.
+While Maruti Suzuki is yet to disclose details on its upcoming models, they could include the production-spec versions of the Wagon R flex fuel and Fronx flex fuel.
+The prototype of the flex-fuel Wagon R was first showcased at the Bharat Mobility Global Expo in Delhi in February 2024, while the Fronx flex-fuel prototype made its appearance at the 2025 Japan Mobility Show.

 Upcoming car launches in June 2026